 (1) Unless otherwise specified, the following serviceability limit state criteria should be taken into account:

-for bearing piles:
+— for bearing piles:

-limits to vertical settlements or horizontal displacements necessary to suit the supported structure;
+— limits to vertical settlements or horizontal displacements necessary to suit the supported structure;

-vibration limits necessary to suit structures directly connected to, or adjacent to, the bearing piles.
+— vibration limits necessary to suit structures directly connected to, or adjacent to, the bearing piles.

-for retaining walls, walings, bracings and struts:
+— for retaining walls, walings, bracings and struts:

-deformation limits necessary to suit the serviceability of the retaining wall itself;
+— deformation limits necessary to suit the serviceability of the retaining wall itself;

-limits to horizontal displacements, vertical settlements or vibrations, necessary to suit structures directly connected to, or adjacent to, the retaining wall itself.
+— limits to horizontal displacements, vertical settlements or vibrations, necessary to suit structures directly connected to, or adjacent to, the retaining wall itself.

-for anchors and tension piles:
+— for anchors and tension piles:

-deformation limits necessary to suit the serviceability of the retaining wall.
+— deformation limits necessary to suit the serviceability of the retaining wall.

 (2) Values for the limits given in (1), in relation to the combination of actions to be taken into account according to EN 1990, should be specified.